Extension Education - Minor

 Eligibility Requirements to Declare Minor in Extension Education

-- Students must have a cumulative 2.5 GPR or higher and be in good standing with Texas A&M University.
+- Students must have a cumulative 2.5 GPA or higher and be in good standing with Texas A&M University.

 - Students must have completed 75 hours or less at time of application.